Renno231/QuickOS/README.md

 # GooberOS
 This is QuickOS, a fork of GooberOS (which is a fork of OpenOS).
+The aim of this project is to create a stable, performant, and production-ready foundation for OpenComputers programs.
 Currently QuickOS (QOS) additionally features a headless boot process.
-There are plans to add an operating system configuration system to allow for greater programmatic control of the OS.
 The primary feature of QuickOS, that is shared with GooberOS, is boot time of about 1 second (without sacrificing functionality), while OpenOS takes 6 seconds.
+The plans of this project are as follows: add an operating system configuration system to allow for greater programmatic control of the OS and features a configurable automatic update system an optimized installation process aiming for a speedy installation a headless installation

 ## List of changes
 1) A custom installer located at `/bin/install.lua` which can also upgrade your installation